DSA annual conferences

 - 2010: Development Paths: Values, Ethics and Morality

 - 2009: Current Crises and New Opportunities

-Applications are invited to host the annual DSA conference in June 2020 and 2021.
+Applications are invited to host the annual DSA conference in June 2020 or June 2022

 The DSA conference is the key annual event for international development in the UK.
 Our practice is to hold a 2-3 day conference each June, attracting c.
 300-500 delegates.
 Recognising the conference's value in signalling an area of scholarship, applications are invited both from established centres and from universities which have more recently entered the international development field.